ajkessel/ttspod/README.md

 & quickstart.ps1
 ```

-You'll need to copy [dotenv](dotenv) to `.env` and edit the settings before the app will work.
-Minimal required settings include configuring your TTS speech and podcast URL.
+You'll need to generate a config file (`ttspod -g`) and edit it before you can do anything.
+Minimal required settings include configuring your TTS speech engine preference and podcast URL.

 You'll also need somewhere to host your RSS feed and MP3 audio files if you want to subscribe and listen with a podcast client.
 The application is set up to sync the podcast feed to a web server over ssh.